Diocese of Caserta

 The Diocese of Caserta (Dioecesis Casertana) is a Latin diocese of the Catholic Church in Campania, southern Italy.
 It is a suffragan of the Archdiocese of Naples.
 In 1818 Pope Pius VII united this see with the diocese of Caiazzo, but Pope Pius IX made them separate sees.
 In 2013 in the diocese of Caserta there was one priest for every 1,703 Catholics; in 2016, there was one priest for every 2,008 Catholics.
-The diocesan Major Seminary currently (2019) has four seminarians.
+The diocesan Major Seminary (as of 2019) has four seminarians.

 History

 It is not known when Caserta became an episcopal see.
 The first-known bishop was Ranulfo whose election by the cathedral Chapter in 1113 was confirmed by Senne, Archbishop of Capua, the papal legate of the duchy of Capua.
 The cathedral Chapter was headed by three dignities (the Dean, the Archdeacon, and the Primicerius), in addition to whom there were eighteen Canons.
 A fourth dignity, the Archpriest, was added by Bishop Antonio Ricciulli (1639–1641).

 In 1479, the diocese recovered by testamentary bequest the fiefs of Poccianello (Pozzianello) and Pozzovetere, which had been illegally seized and held by the Counts of Caserta.
 Bishop Agapito Bellomo (1554–1594), however, alienated them again, to the Princes of Caserta, to the anger of the ecclesiastical authorities (the Kingdom of Naples was a papal fief, and the pope was the overlord), which brought on extensive litigation with civil authorities.

 In 1567, Bishop Agapito Bellomo (1554–1594) began the construction of a seminary building for Caserta, in accordance with the decrees of the Council of Trent.
 The institution was hampered, however, by a meager endowment, and the difficulties associated with introducing reform into the diocese.
 The choice of a site in Casertavecchio was unfortunate, since the bishops did not reside in the town, but in one of their palaces, either at Puccianiello or at Falciano.
 In 1708, Bishop Giuseppe Schinosi (1696–1734) moved the major seminary to Falciano.
 The major seminary was moved to Casertanuova in 1842, by decree of Pope Gregory XVI, though, between 1848 and 1860, the seminary was in temporary quarters until the new building in Casertanuova was completed.